 Despite this, one study found that more than 90% of those with IC symptoms don’t have a correct diagnosis.

 The false assumption that IC is rare has many consequences.
-It makes doctors less likely to recognise and diagnose interstitial cystitis, delaying effective treatment for millions of patients.
-It also isolates those with the condition, who may not realise how many of their friends, neighbours, or family members are dealing with similar symptoms.
+It makes doctors less likely to recognize and diagnose interstitial cystitis, delaying effective treatment for millions of patients.
+It also isolates those with the condition, who may not realize how many of their friends, neighbors, or family members are dealing with similar symptoms.
+The interstitial cystitis solution, therefore, is one that recognizes how prevalent this condition truly is.

 It’s been widely assumed that IC was primarily a condition found in women.
 In fact, some resources still repeat the false statistic that 90% of patients with IC are women.